 In this bulletin:

-In this new Commissioner's Information Bulletin (CIB) creative arts and culture traineeship vocations are designated, repealed and varied.
+In this new Commissioner's Information Bulletin (CIB), five traineeship vocations are varied and one traineeship vocation is repealed.

 Aboriginal and/ or Torres Strait Islander Cultural Arts